Max Makes Munch

 Rolling pin being used to cut the excess pastry from a tart tin

 To cut off any excess pastry, roll the rolling pin all around the top edge of the tin.
+Now you can fill your pastry with your preferred pie filling.

 Tart tin lined with pastry ready for filling